mmiglioranza22/tierlist-maker-clone/README.md

 ## About

-Have you ever googled how does a **doubly linked list** works with a tierlist without any luck?
+Have you ever googled an example of how does a **doubly linked list** works with a tierlist without any luck?

 ![google search](/public/google.png)